-- Our firm specializes in dangerous and defective product litigation.
-We have the skills, knowledge, and resources you need to hold Zantac’s manufacturers accountable.
+- Our law firm specializes in dangerous and defective product litigation.
+Our injury attorneys have the skills, knowledge, and resources you need to hold Zantac’s manufacturers accountable.

 - We operate on a contingency fee basis to help limit your out-of-pocket expenses.
 If we do not secure a settlement on your behalf, you will not be charged legal fees.

 Zantac may contain the probable human carcinogen N-nitrosodimethylamine (NDMA), according to the FDA.
 Found naturally in foods and water, NDMA is used by researchers to induce tumors in laboratory animals.
 Humans can safely consume up to 96 nanograms of NDMA per day, but an online pharmacy found NDMA levels in excess of 3 million nanograms per Zantac tablet.

 These findings caused the FDA to conduct an investigation of Zantac, which led to its April 2020 recall.
 The FDA found that NDMA impurities increase in Zantac over time and when the drug is exposed to higher-than-ideal temperatures, which can occur at any point in the supply chain and after purchase.

 How Do You Qualify for a Zantac Lawsuit?

 To be eligible for litigation against Zantac’s manufacturers, you will need to prove use, injury, and a link between your injury and use.
 Generally, plaintiffs in Zantac lawsuits meet the following criteria:

 - You took prescription or over-the-counter Zantac regularly for at least one year.